 The company's financial strength enables it to make large, long-term capital expenditures.
-Imperial's portfolio of development opportunities and the complementary nature of its business segments help mitigate the overall risks for the company and its cash flows.
+The company's portfolio of development opportunities and the complementary nature of its business segments help mitigate the overall risks for the company and its cash flows.
 Further, due to its financial strength, debt capacity and portfolio of opportunities, the risk associated with delay of any single project would not have a significant impact on the company's liquidity or ability to generate sufficient cash flows for its operations and fixed commitments.

 Funding of registered retirement plans complies with federal and provincial pension regulations, and the company makes contributions to the plans based on an independent actuarial valuation completed at least once every three years depending on funding status.
-The most recent valuation of the company's registered retirement plans was completed as at December 31, 2019.
-A valuation of the company's registered retirement plans as at December 31, 2022 is expected to be completed in 2023.
-The company contributed \$174 million to the registered retirement plans in 2022.
+The most recent valuation of the company's registered retirement plans was completed as at December 31, 2022.
+The company contributed \$148 million to the registered retirement plans in 2023.
 Future funding requirements are not expected to affect the company's existing capital investment plans or its ability to pursue new investment opportunities.

-millions of Canadian dollars 2022 2021 2020
+millions of Canadian dollars 2023 2022 2021

-Cash provided by (used in)
+Cash flows from (used in):

-Operating activities 10,482 5,476 798
+Operating activities 3,734 10,482 5,476

-Investing activities (618) (1,012) (802)
+Investing activities (1,694) (618) (1,012)

-Financing activities (8,268) (3,082) (943)
+Financing activities (4,925) (8,268) (3,082)

-Increase (decrease) in cash and cash equivalents 1,596 1,382 (947)
+Increase (decrease) in cash and cash equivalents (2,885) 1,596 1,382

-Cash and cash equivalents at end of year 3,749 2,153 771
+Cash and cash equivalents at end of year 864 3,749 2,153

-Cash flow from operating activities
+Cash flows from operating activities